codemaster115/react_boilerplate/README.md

 # react_boilerplate
-book searching app with React Boilerplate
+This is book searching app with React Boilerplate